Play! Pokémon Menu

 Pokémon Organized Play is now sanctioning grassroots tournaments for the Pokémon video games.
 Tournament Organizers are being provided with all the resources necessary to create officially recognized tournaments worldwide, giving fans a place and opportunity to hone their skills for the Pokémon VG Championship Series.

-The Pokémon VG Championship Series is undergoing its most dramatic expansion ever.
-Players throughout North America will have the opportunity to participate in Regional Championships alongside Pokémon TCG players starting in November 2011.
-The European events will remain largely unchanged for the 2011-2012 tournament season, though we continue to plan for expansion in years to come.
+Players throughout North America will have the opportunity to participate in Regional Championships alongside Pokémon TCG players starting in October 2013.
+The European events will continue for the 2014 tournament season, and we will have more to announce shortly.

 Championship Points are awarded to players based upon their finish position at Play!
 Pokémon Championship Series events.
 Check out the Pokémon TCG Championship Points Structure for more information.